 Common Mistakes in B2B SaaS Pricing Strategy

 Despite the importance of pricing strategies, many businesses make common mistakes when formulating their B2B SaaS pricing strategy.
 One frequent error is not conducting thorough market research.
-Without a deep understanding of the target audience, competitors, and industry norms, businesses may set their prices too high or too low, resulting in missed opportunities or loss of revenue.
+Without a deep understanding of the target audience, competitors, and industry norms, businesses may set their prices too high or too low, which can result in missed opportunities or loss of revenue — especially if team members responsible for pricing lack access to critical data and insights.

 For example, let’s take a business that offers a SaaS product designed for small businesses.
 Without conducting market research, they may overlook the fact that their target audience is price-sensitive and unable to afford high subscription fees.
 As a result, they set their prices too high, making it difficult for potential customers to justify the investment.
 Or, if they set their prices too low, they may undervalue their product and miss out on potential revenue.